microsoft/CodeXGLUE/code-to-code-trans/README.md

 ## Task Definition

-Code translation aims to migrate legacysoftware from one programming language in a platform toanother.
+Code translation aims to migrate legacy software from one programming language in a platform toanother.
 In CodeXGLUE, given a piece of Java (C#) code, the task is to translate the code into C# (Java) version.
-Models are evaluated by BLEU scores and accuracy (exactly match).
+Models are evaluated by BLEU scores, accuracy (exactly match), and [CodeBLEU](https://github.com/microsoft/CodeXGLUE/blob/main/code-to-code-trans/CodeBLEU.MD).

 ## Dataset